Skip to main content

 (iv) Additional sketches for changes due to bather load and different the surface area of a public swimming pool uses (lessons, team practices, meet, etc) where adjustments in lifeguard coverage are warranted; and

-(v) The plan must be revised if the public swimming pool size changes, a special feature is added or the lifeguard's line of sight is changed.
+(v) The plan will be revised if the public swimming pool size changes, a special feature is added or the lifeguard's line of sight is changed.

-(c) There shall be a sufficient number of lifeguards so that:
+(c) There will be a sufficient number of lifeguards so that:

 (i) All areas of the public swimming pool surface and bottom open for use are in the direct line of sight by a lifeguard at all times;